 - 2 years or

 - 6 months (this express lane puts more demands on the capital investment to make, at least $500,000, and on creating employment for New Zealanders, at least 3 full-time jobs)

 - The business must be benefitting New Zealand significantly and

-New Shores Migration uses extensive business expertise of the adviser and the team to suggest a viable path to follow, zooming in on crucial nuances in business paperwork which may lead to frustrating declines if overlooked or underestimated.
+New Shores Migration uses extensive business expertise of the adviser and the team to suggest a viable path to follow.
+We specifically zoom in on crucial nuances in business paperwork which may lead to frustrating declines if overlooked or underestimated.

 Book your free 30-minute consultation today to talk to the professionals.